liberatr/nettv/README.md

 ##A metaphor for Services

 One way of thinking about Services, if this is a new concept for you, is the set-top-box on your TV.
-Wether it's made by Apple, Amazon, Google or Roku, these set-top boxes all have Services in common.
+Whether it's made by Apple, Amazon, Google or Roku, these set-top boxes all have Services in common.
 I don't need to know the IP address and the API schema for Netflix in order to watch a film.
 If I'd rather watch HBO Go, I can ask my set-top-box to load that service instead.
 The set-top-box is a _Service Container_ that gives you a means of accessing any of these services, obscuring the technical details.
 Drupal also uses the idea of a service container to abstract the loading and instantiation of service objects.
 The above code called the `static::getContainer()` method, returning the service container, which was then used to load `link_gernerator`.

 ##A Practical Example of Services and the Service Container in Drupal 8